 No sooner am I set up and ready to do a walkabout with the boys than a couple from North Carolina pulling a small camp trailer come up asking if we are staying for the day or ….
 They want my campsite!
 When I tell them we are staying the man looks a teeny bit put out, but the woman is chatty and we introduce ourselves, discovering they, like me and the boys, are full-timing.
 Full-timing meaning we live and travel full-time.

 We chat a bit more, learning they are heading to Q for the winter also.
 They decide to set up camp a little farther north.

 As interesting as the area is, being hot and tired and sick of stewing in my own sweat for days on end I consider moving on tomorrow, but the night cools down into the 40s and I sleep like a log.
 I can deal with the day’s heat if it cools down at night, so we will stay until we are forced to leave when our water runs out.

 Saturday, October 28, 2017.
 The morning is crisp and cool and after the boys are fed and do their potty thing, they want back inside to snuggle under the covers.
 Too cold for The Chiweenie Brothers!
 These boys like heat!
 Charlie sticks his head out every once in a while to check the temperature, but Fries is just a lump under the covers.
 He DOES NOT like to be cold–ever!
 When I pull back the covers this is the look I get!

 Today I will research where to go next,.
 I am thinking north instead of west since higher altitude sounds better than still-hot summer on the route I originally planned.
-I don’t want to arrive before the lovely winter temps settle in.
+I don’t want to arrive in Quartzsite (Q for short) before the lovely winter temps settle in.